-The District is governed by a five-member Board of Supervisors ("Board").
-The Supervisors are elected by the owners of the property within the District.
+The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
+The Supervisors are elected on an at-large basis by the owners of the property within the District.
 The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2014, one of the Board members are affiliated with On Top of the World Communities, Inc. ("Developer").

-The Board has the final responsibility for:
+The Board has the responsibility for:

-- 1. Assessing and levying assessments. - 2.
+- 1. Allocating and levying assessments. - 2.
 Approving budgets. - 3.
-Exercising control over facilities and properties. - 4.
-Controlling the use of funds generated by the District. - 5.
+Exercising control over facilities and properties. - Controlling the use of funds generated by the District. - 5.
 Approving the hiring and firing of key personnel. - 6.
 Financing improvements.